Immunizations

 Why: The flu vaccine can reduce flu illnesses, doctor’s visits, and missed work and school.
 It also makes symptoms less severe and reduces flu-related hospitalizations and deaths.

-CDC influenza vaccine recommendations for the 2024-25 season
+CDC influenza vaccine recommendations for the 2025-26 season

-Stephens Pharmacy
+Stephens Pharmacy at CMH

-Contact Stephens PharmacyCMH Pediatric and Walk-In Clinic
+Contact CMH Buffalo Community PharmacyCMH Pediatric and Walk-In Clinic

 Contact CMH Pediatric ClinicAsh Grove Family Medical Center